Meet the Scholars

 The Neil Richmond Memorial Scholarship is awarded on the basis of merit and need to students attending the University of Oregon (UO) Oregon Institute of Marine Biology (OIMB) in Charleston, Oregon fall or spring session.
 The scholarship is funded by a grant from Oregon Sea Grant and honors the memory, spirit, curiosity, and love of learning of Neil Richmond, a marine scientist who worked for the Oregon Department of Fish and Wildlife.

-Reed Norton, Oregon State University, was assigned to the US EPA office in Newport, working on water quality research.
+Sarah Heidmann, Oregon State University, was assigned to the US Department of Agriculture office in Newport, looking at fish and invertebrate use of estuarine habitats.